-In the UK, the Radisson Edwardian hiotel chain puts QR codes on its restaurant menus.
-These let diners see what a dish they’re considering looks like and how it’s made before they choose it — and does so far more quickly, accurately and consistency than human waiters do.
+In the UK, the Radisson Edwardian hotel chain puts QR codes on its restaurant menus.
+These let diners see what a dish they’re considering looks like and how it’s made before they choose it — and does so far more quickly, accurately and consistently than human waiters do.

 At the Denver airport, FirstBank, which bases its advertising campaign on being helpful, has posters with QR codes that let fliers with smart phones or tablets download puzzles and public-domain books to make the waiting time go faster.